Rentvesting: Exploring the Pros and Cons of Renting and Investing

 Rentvesting has become a popular strategy for individuals looking to enter the property market while maintaining flexibility and lifestyle choices.
 This approach involves renting a property to live in while simultaneously investing in one or more investment properties.
-While rentvesting offers unique advantages, it also has its drawbacks.
-In this blog, we will examine the pros and cons of rentvesting, helping you make an informed decision about whether it’s the right strategy for you.

 Pros of Rentvesting: